progressive-amber/vue-recipe/README.md

 ## Creating a Project

-To create your project with the **amber-vue** recipe, you will need to run the following command:
+To create your project with the **Amber with Vue.js** recipe, you will need to run the following command:

 ```
-amber new <your app name> -r progressive-amber/amber-vue
+amber new <your app name> -r progressive-amber/vue-recipe
 ```

 You may also want to specify your database (default is Postgres) by adding the `-d` tag:

 ```
-amber new <your app name> -r progressive-amber/amber-vue -d <pg | mysql | sqlite>
+amber new <your app name> -r progressive-amber/vue-recipe -d <pg | mysql | sqlite>
 ```

 Once your app has been created, you will want to run